sarojbelbase/nepstonks/README.md

 ### Overview

-A channel that publishes stocks related to IPOs, FPOs, Right Shares, Debentures.
+A channel that publishes stocks related to `IPOs`, `FPOs`, `Right Shares` & `Debentures`.
 It is backed by a `telegram-bot` that does all the heavy lifting.
-It fetches latest stocks from a source and sends it directly to the telegram channel.
-A automated `github-action` runs it everyday at an appointed time to check if there are any new investment opportunities announced.
-The actual purpose of making this `useless bot` is to discover and get into the investment world without visiting `sharesansar.com` or any other share-market website or wherever people get their information.
+It fetches the latest issues from a source and sends them directly to the telegram channel.
+An automated `github-action` runs it every day at an appointed time to check if there are any new investment opportunities.
+As an automation-loving guy, I just saved myself many clicks of `sharesansar` or other similar portals we get these discoveries from.

 ### Prerequisites